Ugo Rondinone: Early works

-If one refers to the official index of Ugo Rondinone's works, his corpus originates with a series of sculptures of flowers in plaster and Vaseline dated 1988.
-The artist commonly starts his trajectory, however, with landscapes drawn in India ink, in a style reminiscent of both seventeenth-century Dutch art and German Romanticism.
-Based on preparatory drawings he made during country walks outside of Vienna, these nostalgic landscapes introduced a number of elements that can also be found in his later works: a protocol leading him to create artworks based on handmade “studies” that, via several “transports” or transfers potentially incorporating steps delegated to independent contractors, result in another image; an attraction to variations on a single theme; the use of “cycles” and “systems,” in particular those conveyed by nomenclature in the titles he attributes to his works; and last, the creation of work pertaining to his autobiography.
-Those early landscapes were, in fact, made in response to loss, the artist’s partner, Manfred Kirchner, having died of AIDS in 1988.
-“In the midst of the AIDS crisis,” Rondinone recalls, “I turned away from my grief and found a spiritual guard rail in nature, a place for comfort, regeneration and inspiration.
-In nature, you enter a space where the sacred and the profane, the mystical and the secular vibrate against one another.”
+If one refers to the official index of Rondinone's works, his corpus originates with a series of sculptures of flowers in plaster and Vaseline, dated 1988.
+The artist commonly starts his trajectory, however, with landscapes drawn in India ink, in a style reminiscent of both 17th-century Dutch art and German Romanticism.

+Based on preparatory drawings he made during country walks outside of Vienna, these nostalgic landscapes introduced a number of elements that can also be found in his later works: a protocol leading him to create artworks based on handmade "studies" that, via several "transports" or transfers potentially incorporating steps delegated to independent contractors, result in another image; an attraction to variations on a single theme; the use of "cycles" and "systems", in particular those conveyed by nomenclature in the titles he attributes to his works; and last, the creation of work pertaining to his autobiography.

+Those early landscapes were, in fact, made in response to loss – the artist's partner, Manfred Kirchner, having died of AIDS in 1988.
+"In the midst of the AIDS crisis," Rondinone recalls, "I turned away from my grief and found a spiritual guard rail in nature, a place for comfort, regeneration and inspiration.
+In nature, you enter a space where the sacred and the profane, the mystical and the secular vibrate against one another."

 The first landscape was painted on February 23, 1989.
-Rondinone would show three others, produced in March, June and October respectively, in an exhibition at the Kunstmuseum Luzern in Switzerland that same year, in which his approach to presentation might be considered the matrix of his exhibitions to come.
+Rondinone would show three others, produced in March, June and October, respectively, in an exhibition at the Kunstmuseum Luzern in Switzerland that same year, in which his approach to presentation might be considered the matrix of his exhibitions to come.